Aluerie/AluBot/docs/Glossary.md

 * **prefix command / ctx command**

     Text/prefix command.
 The command that is getting invoked via typing message like `$sync`, those commands are made with `@commands.command` decorators and such.
-After deprecating all of hybrid commands, within this project "ctx command" became equal to "prefix command".
+After deprecating all of hybrid commands, within this project "ctx command" became equal to a "prefix command".

+    Prefix commands are only to be used for administrative purposes, i.e. the mentioned `$sync`

 * **app command**